Tax Preparation Help

 • The seller has no reason to believe any information in the certificate is false.

 Certificate of buyer.
 The certificate from the buyer certifies the gasoline blendstocks will not be used to produce finished gasoline.
 The certificate may be included as part of any business records normally used for a sale.
-A model certificate is shown in the Appendix as Model Certificate D. Your certificate must contain all information necessary to complete the model.
+A model certificate is shown in the Appendix as Model Certificate D. The certificate must contain all information necessary to complete the model.

 A certificate expires on the earliest of the following dates.